neurodata/MGC-paper/ReadMe.md

 Note that the default number of replicates in each experiment is set at 100, which is much smaller than the number used in the draft.
 This can be increased by the function argument at the cost of linearly increasing the running time.

+### Test on Real Data
+1. To run on any given data X and Y, compute the n times n Euclidean distance matrices C for X and D for Y respectively, then type `MGCPermutationTest(C,D)`.
+If the input are already two distance matrices, use them directly.
+2. The output will be the p-value, test statistic, and optimal scales.
+See the respective Matlab and R code for the output format.

 ## R